 Ania moved back to Windsor in 2014 and started her Juris Doctor degree at the University of Detroit Mercy, School of Law.
 While completing her degree, Ania volunteered with many local and international organizations, such as Windsor Lawyers Feed the Hungry, Windsor-Essex Humane Society, the Canadian Diabetes Association, the Freedom House in Detroit.She was also elected as the National Representative for the United States by the International Bar Association.
 While she studied law, Ania also worked in the corporate group at Miller, Canfield, Paddock and Stone in Detroit, Michigan, a law firm with a strong Polish practice and three offices in Poland.
 She continues to work for this firm to this day.

 In 2016, Ania participated in the University of Detroit Mercy Immigration Law Clinic, where she appeared in Detroit Immigration Court and successfully represented an asylum seeker.
-Ania graduated from the University of Detroit Mercy in May 2017 and is currently awaiting Michigan bar results.
+Ania graduated from the University of Detroit Mercy in May 2017.